dbane744/traffic_model/README.md

 IMPORTING A CUSTOM BUILT ROAD NETWORK/MODEL ENVIRONMENT:

--Model environments must be in the form of a txt file.
+-Model environments must be in the form of a txt, csv or similar file.
 It must be a rectangular map of numbers.
 It is recommended that maps be of 100x100 in size for the best visual representation within the model panel.

 -Each element/tile within the txt file must be numbered with one of the following numbers depending on what it represents:
 0 : Empty space